Travel Guide: Tokyo

 It is reminiscent of the great arcades of 19th-century Europe such as the Milan Galleria or the Crystal Palace in London.
 The bridges and ramps that cut across the hall create a Piranesi-esque space.
 Seven smaller halls, 34 conference rooms, galleries, restaurants and shops are spread over the eleven floors.
 The vast glass roof rests on elegant white fish-belly steel girders.
 The International Forum remains Viñoly’s most famous design.

-Centennial Hall of the Tokyo Institute of
+Centennial Hall of the Tokyo Institute of Technology

 2-12-1 Ookayama, Meguro-ku